thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 The port is important.
 So in each jaero Check the ZMQ box and just put your home IP of `tcp://127.0.0.1:6003` and again, make sure the port matches your ini file.
 Lastly, the topic.
 In your .ini file each VFO has a name, you must make sure that the name in JAERO matches the names in the ini.
 If you have used the .ini file and the startJaero batch file I have here, they should be very close.
 Also **WATCH OUT!** Jaero likes to put a space at the start of the word VFO!!
 So **make sure** that the V is tucked up against the edge of his box!!!!
 (Ask me how I know this!!!!!!!!!! - No don't)

+For the tabs on the top, I like turn off logging and turn off voice decoding.
+You may do otherwise, but if you just want the data, logging and voice use up CPU that you don't need to waste for just getting data.

 Click Ok.
 Last few things to do here... make sure you select the right data rate in Jaero that matches the VFO in the ini file for that VFO.